Small Language Models Improve Giants by Rewriting Their Outputs: Related Work

+An alternative line of work proposes providing feedback to the LLM in order to revise and enhance its predictions.
+The feedback can be obtained from external models such as Google Search, document retrievers, compilers~\citep{gao-etal-2021-making, yao2023react, peng2023check, gou2023critic}, or from a separate model trained to provide feedback on LLM outputs with additional supervision~\citep{paul2023refiner, peng2023check, rl4rf}.
+While leveraging the LLM itself to generate feedback has been explored~\citep{madaan2023selfrefine, shinn2023reflexion}, it tends to yield lower-quality feedback~\citep{rl4rf, gou2023critic, huang2023large} and involves multiple passes and extensive prompt engineering for each LLM operation.
+In contrast, our approach is task-agnostic and requires a single pass from the LLM, with little to no prompt engineering, offering an efficient solution for enhancing LLM outputs.

-Most relevant to our approach is the concurrent work by \citet{welleck2023generating} where they train a corrector to improve sequences generated by language models based on a predetermined score function.
-In contrast to our method, they rely on unlabeled data and sample numerous times from the LLM to obtain a large pool of candidates.
+Recently, studies have highlighted the potential of smaller, task-specific models to complement the predictions of an LLM. \citet{xu2023small} explore a framework where candidates produced by task-specific models are fed to an LLM, primarily targeting classification task while \ours{} is better-suited for open-ended generation tasks. \citet{welleck2023generating} train a smaller model to iteratively improve sequences generated by LLMs.
+In contrast to our method, they rely on unlabeled data and sample extensively from the LLM to obtain a large pool of candidates.
 They assume the availability of a value function that assigns scores to each candidate and create input-output pairs by sorting candidates based on their scores.
 Unlike their approach, we demonstrate that a compact corrector can perform effectively across various tasks.
-One key difference is that in our setting, the corrector has the ability to process multiple candidates simultaneously, eliminating the need for multiple passes.
-This characteristic of our approach significantly improves performance and enhances the out-of-domain robustness of the corrector.
+Additionally, our approach is more efficient during inference, since the ability of \ours{} to process multiple candidates simultaneously eliminates the need for multiple passes.

+Concurrently, researchers have begun to leverage the complementary nature of LLM-generated outputs during inference. \citet{farinhas-etal-2023-empirical} use an LLM to combine its generated outputs for machine translation, although they find that reranking methods incorporating external modules, such as quality estimation metrics~\cite{zerva-etal-2022-findings}, prove to be more efficient.
+Meanwhile, \citet{vernikos2024dont} propose an approach that uses a quality estimation metric to combine the outputs of LLMs or MT models.
+Similar to our method, they exploit the diversity of LLM outputs by identifying divergent spans among candidates and merging them based on the metric.

+Most relevant to our approach is the work by \citet{jiang-etal-2023-llm} where they propose a method to ensemble LLMs.
+Their pipeline consists of i) sampling a large pool of candidates, ii) selecting top candidates via multiple pairwise comparisons through a trained reranker and iii) fusing them using a similar technique as \ours{}.
+While our approach could be extended to multiple LLMs we demonstrate improvements with a single LLM, leveraging the complimentarity of the generations.
+In addition, our approach is more efficient since we use a much smaller model as the corrector (3B vs 250M) and do not introduce additional training and inference steps for ranking the outputs.